 A single speed and a fixed gear bike will look very similar to most people when you put them side by side, but what is the difference between them?
 The main difference between a single speed bike and a fixed gear bike is that you can coast on a single speed.
-On a fixed gear, you are pedalling, or you are stopped.
+On a fixed gear, you are pedalling, or you aren’t moving.
 If you want to know more then, please read on.

 A single speed bike will use a similar hub to a geared bikes hub, in some cases precisely the same hub but with only one cog and some spacers instead of a cassette or a single speed freewheel.
 To allow you to coast these hubs, use freehubs and freewheels with a ratchet and pawl system.